 Unsurprisingly, my relationship ended after several years because I lost emotional and physical interest with an absolutely wonderful person.
-I would make up excuses about not wanting sex, I would lie about where I was and who I had been with, I would sleep on the other side of the bed almost wishing she would disappear.
-And this was a good person.
+I would make up excuses about not wanting sex; I would lie about where I was and who I had been with; I would sleep on the other side of the bed wishing I was alone.

 I would often wake in the middle of the night in need of an Ambien just to fall asleep, as sweat dripped down my forehead and I felt tingles in my feet.
 That, and a few more nosebleeds.

 I was on my way to losing everything.

 I stopped working out because I was fearful I would drop dead on the treadmill.
 I stopped talking with nice people because I didn’t have time to hear them out and communicate the way one should.
 I spent less time with my family and hid my secret from them.
 Still to this day….. never a word.

 Ok, you get the hint.
 It’s bad stuff.
 So, how did I quit?
 I met somebody who talked some sense into me.
 Somebody with values and ethics like nobody I have met before.
 Her name?
 Hilary Rowland.